czeglediptr/100-days-of-code/log.md

 ### Day 75: July 22, 2020

 **Today's Progress**: I continued with Pomngin the games track of CS50  and I learned more about lua and love2d !
 I also wrote some code to setup a virtual screen.

-**Thoughts:** : I continued with Pomngin the games track of CS50  and I learned more about lua and love2d !
+**Thoughts**: I continued with Pomngin the games track of CS50  and I learned more about lua and love2d !
 I also wrote some code to setup a virtual screen.

 **Link to work:** N/A